bokub/ha-history-stats/README.md

 - How long the lights were ON yesterday
 - How long you watched TV today

+> Note: This component used to support time aliases, but they have been removed.
+The old code is still available in the time-aliases branch.

 ## Configuration

-To enable the statistics sensor, add the following lines to your `configuration.yaml`:
+To enable the history statistics sensor, add the following lines to your `configuration.yaml`:

 ```yaml
 # Example configuration.yaml entry